telerik/blazor-docs/components/datetimepicker/events.md

 The `OnClose` event fires before the DateTimePicker popup closes.

-As an artgument, the event handler receives a [`DateTimePickerCloseEventArgs` object](/blazor-ui/api/telerik.blazor.components.datetimepickercloseeventargs), which contains the following properties:
+As an argument, the event handler receives a [`DateTimePickerCloseEventArgs` object](/blazor-ui/api/telerik.blazor.components.datetimepickercloseeventargs), which contains the following properties:

 | Property | Description |
 | --- | --- |